Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 - at boot, cellular network is off, although it is on in settings GUI.
 Need to turn Mobile Data off and on again.
 - upower reports 3 batteries instead of 2 when using Pinephone (hardware) keyboard.
 - Virtual keyboard, except for "terminal" other keyboard interpret some combinations as commands, e.g. SHIFT+c => backspace, not capital C.
 - **VERY ANNOYING!** Sound sometimes completely dead, also sound cutting of sometimes when moving 3.5mm cord.
 TODO wait, test, and see if it works.
-Note, it usually works ok but ... **TODO** add/check here https://salsa.debian.org/Mobian-team/devices/pinephone-support/-/issues.
+Note, it usually works ok but ... **TODO** add/check here https://salsa.debian.org/Mobian-team/devices/pinephone-support/-/issues.(when trying to play sound it then fails with "Failed to create sink input: sink is suspended")
 - Turning off wifi in settings and on again, does not find any wifi networks until system reboot.

 #### Pinephone specific